On this page

 – Important things to remember

 Is your baby unsettled at night since starting solids?
 Or is your 6 month old gassy after starting solids?
-Are you concerned your baby is not sleeping enough or your baby won’t sleep after introducing solids?
-This blog article aims to dispel some of the uncertainties around introducing solids and why your baby’s sleep pattern may be disturbed.
+Are you concerned your baby is not sleeping enough, or your baby won’t sleep after introducing solids?
+This blog article aims to dispel some of the uncertainties around introducing solid foods and why your baby’s sleep pattern may be disturbed.
 Read on for more info!

-Scenarios and reasons why your baby is unsettled at night:
+Scenarios and reasons why your baby is unsettled at night since starting solids:

-First, let’s deal with the 4 scenarios of which you can expect your baby to follow when introducing solids:
+First, let’s deal with the 4 scenarios you can expect your baby to follow when introducing solids:

 - The ideal; your baby was sleeping well and continues to sleep well.

 - An improvement; your baby was sleeping badly but now sleeps well.

 - No change; your baby slept badly and continues to sleep badly.

 - Your baby was sleeping well but now doesn’t.